kkrriisssshh/shibaraku-hanaremasu/README.md

 anti-afk for valorant

 todo:
-- executable/pre-compiled binary: x
-- run in background: x
-- run on startup: x
-- gui: x
+100% finished

 done:
 - core: v
 - user-asignable keys: v
+- executable/pre-compiled binary: v
+- run on startup: v
+- gui: v

+fun fact: the core functionality of this project was made while in an unrated match in rust until i realized i hadn't mastered the language